arnispk/Guidelines/CSS/README.md

 // `!global` flag is required so it actually updates the global variable.
 $imported-modules: append($imported-modules, $module) !global;
 ```
-Although there is no such thing as *too much* commeting, please do never deploy your comments to a production environment.
-This is easily managed by minifying all css before deployment.
+Although there is no such thing as *too much* commeting, please always minify all css on production.

 ### Documentation
 [SassDoc](http://sassdoc.com/) provides tooling for creating (online) documentation for your (SASS)-project.
 Although it is recommended to use above commenting guidelines, since they will easily merge with i.e SassDoc, creating project Documentation is not obliged yet.

 ## Architecture
-There is a lot to say about different CSS architectures and its advantages/disadvantages comparing to each other.
-But in general there are guidelines that apply to all of them.
-Even most of the frequently used Frameworks use some kind of architecture and though not every Framework will fit in neathly with a modularized architecture; with these guidelines, even Frameworks can be easily modified into this structure. <br />
-(And if not, you won't want to use this Framework anyway).

 At Netwerven we use the 7-to-1 Pattern.

 ### Categories